Lakeside Healthcare

-Lakeside Healthcare Groupwhich operates from a number of sites across Cambridgeshire, Lincolnshire and Northamptonshire, is one of the biggest General practice / Primary Care Providers in the National Health Service with 80 partners and almost 200,000 patients.
+Lakeside Healthcare Group is a General practice and Primary Care Provider in the National Health Service.
+It with 80 partners and almost 200,000 patients operates from a number of sites across Cambridgeshire, Lincolnshire and Northamptonshire.

 Formation

 The original practice, Lakeside Surgery, was one of the largest GP partnerships in England with 47,000 registered patients in 2014, the majority of Corby Clinical Commissioning Group's population, and 22 doctors.
 The practice managing partner Linda Ward joined as practice manager in 1988 and became managing partner, one of the first non-clinical partners in the country.
 She helped develop and open Corby Urgent Care Centre (later run by separate business 'Lakeside Plus Limited', see below).
 She retired in July 2014.
 Professor Robert Harris, former national Director of Strategy at NHS England and NHS National Commissioning Board, was appointed a full-time equity partner of Lakeside Surgeries in July 2014 with a remit to design and roll out its new models of care across a bigger geography.

 Lakeside Healthcare Group has been appointed by NHS England as one of only 14 Multispecialty Community Providers across the NHS created by the Five Year Forward View which was published in 2014.
 Its intention is to enlarge the scope of general practice into hospitals, urgent care centres and ambulatory care, employing salaried doctors as well as other healthcare professionals - pharmacists, physician associates and healthcare assistants as well as different grades of nurses.
 It will manage some short-stay community care beds and deliver some services in the community which are now operated in hospital outpatient clinics.
 The strategic plan of Lakeside Healthcare Group is to be the provider of the majority of care needed by Lakeside patients and also a specialist provider of other services (e.g.urology, ophthalmology, dermatology and several other services) to a wider group of patients.

 It describes itself as a "super-practice" and claims to be offering doctors “well above” the average pay for salaried GPs.